TRUTV March Madness

 It had been a year since the previous March Madness campaign and truTV had come a long way since then as a network.
-In 2015 we created campaign messaging with the hashtag #HaveUFoundtruTV, announcing the network’s emergence as a premium comedy channel while playing off the joke that sports fans can’t find the channel during March Madness.
+The previous year we had created campaign messaging with the hashtag #HaveUFoundtruTV, announcing the network’s emergence as a premium comedy channel while playing off the joke that sports fans can’t find the channel during March Madness.
 A year later truTV had lived up to it’s promise, launching critically acclaimed shows and bringing major comedy talent to the network.
 This meant we needed a new message.
 Something that spoke to what the network had accomplished over the past year, while continuing to play up the deprecating tone that had worked so well for us the previous year.
 Through that, we landed on the perfect line (and hashtag): #truTVisAThing

 We worked closely with Twitter to review the activation details and ensure our media approach was optimized for reach and awareness.